AhindraD/turbin3_builders/README.md

     <br>

     - ## Airdrop:
-      Adds 2 SOL to your wallet in devnet.
+      Adds some SOL to your wallet in devnet.
       ```bash
           yarn airdrop
       ```